Frequently Asked Questions:

 - Meet in a private and comfortable place

-- Ensure you have a good internet connection (use an ethernet cable and wired connection if possible) and adequate battery power on your electronic device prior to beginning a session
+- Ensure you have a good internet connection (use an ethernet cable and wired connection if possible)

 - Let your therapist know as soon as possible if you experience difficulty hearing or a lag in video calls